My first Chin Na technique: finger grabbing

 Self-defense:

-- Fingers are rarely conditioned and even strong opponents cannot resist to this kind of torsions
+• Fingers are rarely conditioned and even strong opponents cannot resist this kind of torsions

-- On the other hand, it is also true that rarely an experienced fighter allow his adversary to grasp his fingers
+• With this Chin Na, even a very small person can effectively address the force of a much larger aggressor; on the other hand, it is also true that rarely an experienced fighter allow his / her adversary to easily grasp his / her fingers

-- To be able to intercept fingers and hands of an opponent in a dynamic context we need an excellent spatial intelligence (read The most important skill in combat), a solid grasping ability (see Hand grip strength conditioning) and a perfect timing (all characteristics generally absent in the novice practitioner)
+• Being able to intercept fingers and hands of an opponent in a dynamic context (on the fly) requires skills generally absent in the novice practitioner; we need in fact good spatial intelligence (read The most important skill in combat), the capability to adapt our grasping (read How to acquire the Soft Touch skill) and perfect timing (read Timing: the secret of combat effectiveness)

-- One of the applications of this technique that is suitable almost for everyone is during ground fighting (read Ground fighting) or when we are already in close contact with the opponent (eg. we are tied with legs)
+• One of the context of applications of this technique (that is suitable almost for everyone) is during ground fighting (read Ground fighting) or when we are already in close contact with the adversary (eg. during a grappling interchange)

 Sport fighting: